 Review and revise your advance care planning documents and goals of care documents as your wishes, preferences and/or advance care document custodian changes.

 Step 3.
 Upload your advance care document custodian’s details

-Up to two custodians for your advance care planning document can be stored in your My Health Record once you have uploaded your plan.
+Up to two custodians for your advance care planning document can be stored in your record once you have uploaded your plan.

 - Select the ‘Add a custodian’ button found on the advance care planning overview page

 - Select the ‘Save’ button

 - You can use your My Health Record to view and update your advance care planning documents or custodians at any time.

 Step 4.
 View your advance care planning and goals of care documents

 If your healthcare provider has uploaded a goals of care document to your record, you can view it online.